-4.4 Statement of any adjustments for securities giving access to the share capital in the event of share buybacks or financial transactions N/A 4.5 Transactions carried out by executives and related persons on the Company's shares Article L. 621-18-2 of the French Monetary and Financial Code 16.2 4.6 Amount of dividends distributed over the last three financial years Article 243 bis of the French General Tax Code 18.7.2 5 Statement of non-financial performance N/A 6 Other information 6.1 Additional tax information Articles 223 quater and 223 quinquies of the French General Tax Code 18.10.4 6.2 Injunctions or financial penalties for anti- competitive practices Article L. 464-2 of the French Commercial Code N/A II ANNUAL FINANCIAL REPORT 1 Annual financial statements 18.4 2 Consolidated financial statements 18.1.1 3 Statutory Auditors' report on the parent company financial statements 18.5 4 Statutory Auditors' report on the consolidated financial statements 18.3 5 Management report See I of this concordance table, in particular the headings 4, 5, 6, 7, 15 and 16, and III, 13 of this table 6 Report of the Board of Directors on corporate governance prepared in accordance with the last paragraph of Article L. 225-37 of the French Commercial Code See III of this concordance table 7 Statement by the persons responsible for the annual financial report 1.2

-8 Statutory Auditors' fees

-Note 26 of the notes to the consolidated financial statements presented in 18.1.1.1

-9 Statutory Auditors' report on corporate governance prepared in accordance with Article L. 225-235 of the French Commercial Code 18.5
+6.1 Additional tax information Articles 223 quater and 223 quinquies of the French General Tax Code 18.10.4 6.2 Injunctions or financial penalties for anti- competitive practices Article L. 464-2 of the French Commercial Code N/A Π ANNUAL FINANCIAL REPORT 1 Annual financial statements 18.4 2 Consolidated financial statements · 18.1.1 3 Statutory Auditors' report on the parent company financial statements 18.5 4 Statutory Auditors' report on the consolidated financial statements 18.3 5 Management report See I of this reconciliation table, in particular headings 4, 5, 6, 7, 15 and 16, and III, 13 of this table 6 Report of the Board of Directors on corporate governance prepared in accordance with the last paragraph of Article L. 225-37 of the French Commercial Code See III of this reconciliation table 7 Statement by the persons responsible for the annual financial report 1.2 8 Statutory Auditors' fees Note 26 to the consolidated financial statements presented in 18.1.1.1 9 Statutory Auditors' report on corporate governance prepared in accordance with Article L. 225-235 of the French Commercial Code 18.5